How to Win a Criminal Appeal

 “Golden Rule” Violation by Prosecutor

 The “Golden Rule” is a type of argument in which the prosecution asks the jurors to place themselves in the victim’s shoes when determining whether the defendant is guilty or innocent.
 It is a highly prejudicial argument.
 It asks the jury to focus on their emotions rather than decide the case on objective facts.
 Because of this, Golden Rule arguments are not allowed.
-We will appeal if the prosecutor used this type of strategy.
+If the prosecutor used this type of strategy in your case, then you may be able to appeal.

 Failure to Disclose Exculpatory Evidence by Prosecutor

 Your constitutional rights require prosecutors to disclose any potentially exculpatory evidence.
 This is evidence that tends to prove you are not guilty.
-If we discover the prosecutor failed to hand over evidence, we will ask for the conviction to be overturned.
+If the prosecutor failed to hand over evidence, you may be able to ask for the conviction to be overturned.

 Failure to Disclose Relevant Information About a Witness by Prosecutor